Back To Search Results

 • Glomerulonephritis

-Additionally, due to its non-selective inhibition of TTR proteins, it should be noted that inotersen treatment may lead to reduced vitamin A serum levels.
-As such, patients who are undergoing inotersen treatment should be given vitamin A supplementation in order to maintain adequate vitamin A status.
-It should also be noted that patients should be cognizant of vitamin A deficiency symptoms such as night blindness so that they may report them to their healthcare provider.[10]
+Additionally, inotersen treatment may reduce vitamin A serum levels due to its non-selective inhibition of TTR proteins.
+Patients undergoing inotersen treatment should be given vitamin A supplementation to maintain adequate vitamin A status.
+Patients should be cognizant of vitamin A deficiency symptoms, such as night blindness, so that they may report them to their healthcare provider.[10]

 Monitoring

-In order to safely undergo inotersen therapy, several blood and organ function parameters must be initially assessed, as well as monitored before and after treatment with the drug for safety assurance.
-Further, it is not recommended to initiate or continue therapy if patients are unable to undergo monitoring before, after, or during inotersen therapy.
-The following recommended monitoring for before, during, and after therapy may be found listed below.
+In order to safely undergo inotersen therapy, several blood and organ function parameters must be initially assessed and monitored before and after treatment with the drug for safety assurance.
+Initiating or continuing therapy is not recommended if patients cannot undergo monitoring before, after, or during inotersen therapy.
+The following parameters should be monitored before, during, and after therapy.

 Pre-therapy